 Water activities are one of the biggest attractions when traveling to this Kauai beach.
 One can swim, learn to surf, boogie board, or stand-up paddleboard.
 You can also sunbathe and soak up the refreshing Hawaiian sun there.

-When hunger strikes, there is a wide range of options including plate lunches and shaved ice on this beach.
+When hunger strikes, there is a wide range of options on this beach, including plate lunches and shaved ice.
 Check out Duke’s Canoe Club for fine dining options!
 You will also find some of the best luaus in Kauai in this area.

-There are also many lovely hiking trails and walking paths nearby so that the beauty can be enjoyed aside from playing around in the water.
+There are also many lovely hiking trails and walking paths nearby, so the beauty can be enjoyed aside from playing around in the water.
 Don’t forget to pack your sunscreen!

 7. Visit the Fern Grotto